eduardovaldesga/Getting-and-Cleaning-Data/README.md

 4. Appropriately labels the data set with descriptive variable names. **8Line 24)**
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. **(Line 59)**

-**Note**
+### Note:

 The dataset is large to include in this repository.
-Thus, code is prepared to download, unzip, load and transform data automatically when is executed.
+Thus, code is able to download, unzip, load and transform data automatically when is executed.